ledinhtri97/ledinhtri97/README.md

 - 👀 I’m interested in both work and research focusing on Computer Vision and Artificial Intelligence within industrial projects.
 My primary goal is to pursue a career as an AI Engineer, with a strong passion for developing practical AI applications.
 My expertise lies in areas such as Multi-Object Tracking and Re-Identification, Pose Estimation, and Object Detection.
 Also love to work with LLM projects,
 - 📫 How to reach me: triledinh102097@gmail.com
 - ⚡ Fun fact: I love taking the photograph!
-- 😄 More of my projects are being uploaded in my spare time: https:/trild.org
+- 😄 More of my projects are being uploaded in my spare time: <a href="https://trild.org" target="_blank">trild.org</a>

 ### Connect with me
 [<img align="left" alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/trild/)